 It is also possible to create hybrid apps with Mapbox GL JS or Mapbox.js.

 Contact the maintainers of these integrations directly if you have issues or implementation questions, as we are not able to provide official support for hybrid frameworks.

-Development of the Mapbox Maps SDKs for iOS and Android move quickly, and new features are released on a regular basis.
+Development of the Mapbox Maps SDKs for iOS and Android moves quickly, and new features are released on a regular basis.
 Third-party plugins that rely on these native SDKs may break with new versions, lag behind the official releases, and not support all available features.
 Our native SDKs work best when you use them directly.